mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/display_settings.rst

 .. versionadded:: 4.0

-This allows configuring a automatic pixel-by-pixel gid, which is very useful for doing pixel art.
+This allows configuring an automatic pixel-by-pixel grid, which is very useful for doing pixel art.

 Color
     The color of the grid.